isopink/isopink.github.io/_posts/2025-04-16-Regularization.md

 <br>

 As a result, less important weights are pushed closer to zero, while more important weights remain relatively unchanged.
+Furthermore, applying soft approach is a way of avoiding combinatorial computation, which is very difficult to handle.

 <br>